All Episodes

-You know, when I when I urge people uh hold on, and I'm gonna get to you, and I expect you to hold on.
+You know, when I urge people to hold on, and I'm going to get to you, and I expect you to hold on.

 I had this call up there from a lib who wants to say, hey, well, I disagree with you about here's side-by-side comparison of Iraq and Iran.